Sounds crazy, right?

 The plan was NEVER to make six figures or a million dollars in one year – although it would’ve been nice to do so.

-The main goal was to execute the game-plan to prove to myself that I could do it (and prove that the chick wasn’t full of BS, kinda like how some people might feel about me now).
+The main goal was to execute the game-plan to prove to myself that I could do it (and prove that lady wasn’t full of BS, kinda like how some people might feel about me now).

 And now that I know it actually works, the sky’s the freakin’ limit!